dionys93/ety-dictionary/data-text/inglisce/grammar/verbs/irregular/group-2/rules.md

 | to caic̃e | cauht |
 | to tiec̃e | tauht |
 | to foihte | fauht |

+### The Germanic Strong Verbs: The Mechanism of Ablaut
+While the verbs in groups 2B, 2C, and 2D are historically **"weak verbs"** (changing tense by adding a suffix that caused phonetic collisions), the verbs in the following groups are historically **"strong verbs."**

+Strong verbs never relied on suffixes to change tense.
+Instead, they relied on **Ablaut** (vowel gradation)—a system dating back to the ancestral Proto-Indo-European language.
+Rather than adding sounds to the end of a word, speakers indicated past tense by shifting the phonetic resonance of the root vowel itself (e.g., Old English *bindan* and *spinnan*).

+Inglisce categorizes these ancient vowel shifts into the following consistent orthographic patterns.

 ### 2E.
 The "-aund" Shift
 Verbs ending in the **-înde** sequence uniformly mutate their internal vowel to form the **-aund** past tense.